annaf28/PythonProjects/README.md

-This is a list of Python Projects I made in the past and potential current/ future projects
+This is a list of Python Projects I made in the past and potential current/ future projects..